 Now, Let's Play "Step Forward" again.
 Soon we will discover that perhaps some of us are indigenous people.
-For many of us, there is the first person in our family - sometimes one of us - to come to this country from another country to live.
+For many of us, there is the first person in our family - sometimes one of us - to come to this country from another country to live, to start a new life.